 The period that comes both before and after menopause makes weight loss quite difficult due to various factors such as low energy levels and fluctuating hormones.
 While the symptoms of menopause can’t be stopped, there are things that women can do to keep the weight gain under control.

 Engage in regular exercise, fix your sleep cycle, and reduce your intake of calories, among other things.
-Although losing weight is the primary goal for many during this period, it’s important to set realistic expectations so that the changes can be maintained long-term.
+Although losing weight is the primary goal for many during this period, it’s important to set realistic expectations to maintain the changes long-term.

 Also, the main thing to remember is to focus on your mental health and not let the number on the weighing scale bring you down.